mamysa/CFunctionOutliner/README.md

 For obvious reasons such error won't generate compiler error.
 You have to fix such things manually.

 ## Array-to-Pointer Decay
 Due to array decay, passing array into the function is the same as passing pointer into the function.
-Thus, if `sizeof` operator will produce different results when used arrays.
+Thus, if `sizeof` operator will produce different results when used on arrays.

 ## Function-Local typedefs, structs, unions
 Function-local types are unsupported at the moment.
 Refer to `tests/bad_cases/main.c:test1`.
 You have to fix it manually by declaring the type in global scope.